The best rv for full timers

 This is what I currently have — a 1987 Fleetwood Pace Arrow Class A.

-Motorhomes are the behemoths of the RV world, the rockstar tour buses of your open-road fantasies.
+Motorhomes are the behemoths of the RV world for full-time RV living, the rockstar tour buses of your open-road fantasies.
 These 30 to 45-foot giants come packed with amenities like full kitchens, bathrooms with actual showers, and enough storage to hoard your questionable life choices.
 They’re self-contained, often with slide-outs for extra living space if they’re newer, and may be able to tow a small car for city jaunts.

 Or if it’s like mine — people just think, Breaking Bad — literally, people from around the world.
 Although I’ve found people from around the world are less judgmental and don’t think I’m literally a tweaker.
 The bathroom is horribly awkward — built for shapeshifters.
 Because if you’re tall or have big hips, you’re not going to fit.
 So, beware of older models.
 Although, I’m sure some newer ones have similar issues.